snowcap/SnowcapImBundle/docs/configuration.rst

   snowcap_im:

-    # optional, the directory where your imagemagick binaries are.
+    # the directory where your imagemagick binaries are (optional).
 Default: /usr/bin/
     binary_path: '/opt/local/bin/'

+    # the public directory of your web application relative to the kernel root_path (optional).
+Default: ../web/
+    web_path: '../public/'

+    # the directory where the cached image are stored from your public directory (optional).
+Default: cache/im/
+    cache_path: 'images/cache/'

+    # the timeout in seconds for the imagemagick process (optional).
+Default: 60
+    timeout: 300

     # optional too, a list of pre-defined conversions
     formats: